-For example, just placing a sign up form at a random location on your site and waiting for subscribers will not deliver much result.
+For example, placing a sign up form at a random location on your site and waiting for subscribers will not deliver a successful oucome.
 You need to carry out A/B test frequently to know if the form is working as expected.
-The same case applies to the various elements in the emails that you send out such as subject line, message, and even the CTA buttons.
+The same case applies to the various elements in the emails that you send out such as subject line, message, and the CTA buttons.

 Some of the best email marketing tools in the market such as OptinMonster and Hello Bar come with an in-built A/B test split testing feature.
 You can use it to test locations, wording, and sign up forms to know what works best for your site.
 The tools also have reporting tools that you can use to monitor various metrics such as open rates.

-The three are important and ignoring one of them will slow down your email marketing campaign.
-For example, if you have compelling content that resonate with the target audience and a mobile friendly website that offers great user experience, but the sign up forms are not noticeable, all your efforts will go down the drain.
-The target audience need to see the sign up forms when they land on the site.
-Use colour contrast to make it stand out from the surrounding elements.
+If you have compelling content that resonate with the target audience and a mobile friendly website that offers great user experience, but the sign up forms are not noticeable, all your efforts will go down the drain.

 Lead generation plugins such as Optin Monster and WP Optin Wheel will do all the hard work for you.
 That is, they will increase the opt-in rate exponentially thereby making your email marketing campaign more effective.

-For example, you can tell the number of subscribers who visited your website from a specific email campaign.
+Stats can tell you the number of subscribers who visited your website from a specific email campaign.
 Stats will also help identify emails that had the most significant impact on the target audiences as well as onsite purchases.

 Apart from Google Analytics, you can use other email marketing providers in Singapore such as AWeber, MailChimp and Mad Mimi.
 They all have reporting tools that you can use to keep track of one or multiple email marketing campaigns in Singapore.

-Sending mass emails will save time but you will not get any significant results from the campaign.
-Consider segmenting your list using parameters such as gender, income, geographic location, past purchases and other factors that are meaningful to your campaign goals.
+You should also consider segmenting your list using other parameters such as gender, income, geographic location, past purchases and other factors that are meaningful to your campaign goals.

 Of course, it is not possible to collect all this data from the website, lest you turn off potential subscribers.
 Once you have their email addresses, proceed to send surveys.
 The information gathered will help you segment your email list accurately thereby supercharging your Singapore email marketing campaign.